nhatanhit/nhatanhit.github.io/_posts/2019-07-09-golang-methods-interfaces.md

 You can declare methods with pointer receivers .
 The receiver type has the literal syntax *T for some type T. (Also, T cannot itself be a pointer such as *int.)
 With a value receiver, it's similar with other languages (C++).
 It pass argument by value, copy value of arguement to the function then mainpulate on it.
 When function return, the value of of argument still not changed.
 Thus, when you want to change the object through its methods , you have to pass the object as  a reference When passing as reference/ pointer.

+{: .box-note}
-By declaring the receiver as pointer,  Golang intepreter is allow both   value / reference argument is passed into the method and can change them correspondingly
+**Note:** By declaring the receiver as pointer,  Golang intepreter  allows both   value / reference argument is passed into the method and modify them  even though the passing type is pass by value

 ```go